SHU-FLYMAN/HDR-NET/README.md

 ![image-20240515162030448](./imgs/image-20240515162030448.png)

-The dataset will be updated after the paper is accepted by "Optica".
+This paper is processing in "OPTICS AND LASERS IN ENGINEERING".

 # 01 Introduction